 Land, buildings or facilities purchased or improved using federal or state funds may only be used for the originally authorized purpose.
 Such property shall not be transferred to another party, disposed of, or have other liens or claims imposed, without obtaining the approval of KYTC/OTD pursuant to the procedure below.
 When property funded with federal or state funds is no longer needed for the originally authorized purpose, the subrecipient is required to contact the KYTC/OTD for disposition instructions.
 The options are as follows:

-- Retain title of the property after compensating the awarding agency (KYTC/OTD); - Sell the property and compensate the awarding agency (KYTC/OTD); or - Transfer title to the awarding agency (KYTC/OTD) or to a third-party designated or approved by the awarding agency.
+- Retain title of the property after compensating the awarding agency (KYTC/OTD) who will in turn compensate the Federal awarding agency (FTA); - Sell the property and compensate the awarding agency (KYTC/OTD) who will in turn compensate the Federal awarding agency (FTA); or - Transfer title to the awarding agency (KYTC/OTD) or to a third-party designated or approved by the awarding agency.